-Supplemental packs are used to modify and extend the functionality of the Citrix Hypervisor server, by installing software into the control domain (Dom0).
-Users can add supplemental packs either during the initial Citrix Hypervisor installation, or at any time afterwards.
-When you upgrade Citrix Hypervisor, previously applied supplemental packs are removed by upgrade and so they must be reapplied during or after the upgrade.
-Facilities also exist for OEM partners to add their supplemental packs to

-Citrix Hypervisor installation repositories to allow automated factory installations.
-For more information, see the developer documentation.
+Supplemental packs (including driver disks) are used to modify and extend the functionality of the XenServer host, by installing software into the control domain (dom0).
+Users can add supplemental packs either during the initial XenServer installation, or at any time afterwards.
+When you upgrade XenServer, previously applied supplemental packs are removed by upgrade and so they must be reapplied during or after the upgrade.
+Facilities also exist for OEM partners to add their supplemental packs to XenServer installation repositories to allow automated factory installations.
+For more information about creating supplemental packs, see the developer documentation.